 Diagnosis of ringworm using UV light

-Diagnosis of Microsporum canis is helped by the characteristic of the spore to fluoresce under ultraviolet light.
+The diagnosis of Microsporum Canis is helped by the characteristic of the spore to fluoresce under ultraviolet light.

 When suspected dogs are examined in a darkened room, even very small areas of infection can be detected.
-In long-haired cats small infected areas can be surrounded by dense normal fur, so that detection of these areas is impossible without the aid of the lamp.
+In long-haired cats, small infected areas can be surrounded by dense normal fur so that the detection of these areas is impossible without the aid of the lamp.

-This last method is useful in the detection of fungi other than Microsporum canis that do not exhibit the fluorescence under ultraviolet light.
+This last method is useful in the detection of fungi other than Microsporum Canis that do not exhibit fluorescence under ultraviolet light.